Facebook and Qualcomm partner to develop high-speed Terragraph Wi-Fi service for cities

 While the companies didn’t say where they would conduct initial trials, previous reports have pointed to San Jose.

 Facebook originally unveiled the Wi-Fi effort back in 2016 as a way to create wireless services that could deliver faster and more reliable coverage through dense urban areas.
-The system will deploy large number of antennae to direct signals around concrete buildings, while also placing similar antennae inside buildings to bolster reception.
+The system will deploy a large number of antennas to direct signals around concrete buildings, while also placing similar antennas inside buildings to bolster reception.